backdrop-contrib/switchtheme/README.txt

   Enable the user roles are allowed to see the switchtheme block.
 You may only want authenticated users to see it, for instance.

+  If the chosen theme should be stored permanently for registered users, please note that you have to grant the "select different theme" permission in Drupal core for (selected) user roles of authenticated users.

 * Customize the settings in Administer >> Site configuration >> Switchtheme and enable all themes that you want users to choose from.